deusg/Master-Problem-Solving/README.md

-Python Beginner Projects
+# Python Beginner Projects

 This repository contains three beginner-friendly Python projects from the YouTube channel "Programming with Mosh - Python Projects for Beginners – Master Problem-Solving."

-Projects Included
+## Projects Included

-1. Dice Rolling Game
+### 1. Dice Rolling Game

 A simple command-line dice rolling game where the user can roll two dice and receive randomly generated values between 1 and 6.

-Features:
+**Features:**

-User can choose to roll the dice or exit the game.
+- User can choose to roll the dice or exit the game.

-Generates two random numbers between 1 and 6.
+- Generates two random numbers between 1 and 6.

-Displays the results of each roll.
+- Displays the results of each roll.

-Provides a clean exit message when the user decides to quit.
+- Provides a clean exit message when the user decides to quit.

-How to Run:
+**How to Run:**

-Clone this repository.
+1. Clone this repository.

-Open a terminal and navigate to the project folder.
+2. Open a terminal and navigate to the project folder.

-Run the script with python dice_rolling_game.py.
+3. Run the script with `python dice_rolling_game.py`.

-2. Number Guessing Game
+### 2. Number Guessing Game

 A simple number guessing game where the user attempts to guess a randomly generated number between 1 and 100.

-Features:
+**Features:**

-Generates a random number between 1 and 100.
+- Generates a random number between 1 and 100.

-Provides feedback if the guess is too high or too low.
+- Provides feedback if the guess is too high or too low.

-Handles invalid inputs gracefully.
+- Handles invalid inputs gracefully.

-Ends the game when the correct number is guessed.
+- Ends the game when the correct number is guessed.

-How to Run:
+**How to Run:**

-Clone this repository.
+1. Clone this repository.

-Open a terminal and navigate to the project folder.
+2. Open a terminal and navigate to the project folder.

-Run the script with python number_guessing_game.py.
+3. Run the script with `python number_guessing_game.py`.

-3. QR Code Generator
+### 3. QR Code Generator

 A script that generates a QR code from user input and saves it as an image file.

-Features:
+**Features:**

-Accepts text or a URL as input.
+- Accepts text or a URL as input.

-Generates a QR code with customizable size and border.
+- Generates a QR code with customizable size and border.

-Saves the QR code as an image file.
+- Saves the QR code as an image file.

-How to Run:
+**How to Run:**

-Clone this repository.
+1. Clone this repository.

-Open a terminal and navigate to the project folder.
+2. Open a terminal and navigate to the project folder.

-Run the script with python qr_code_generator.py.
+3. Run the script with `python qr_code_generator.py`.

-Enter the text or URL when prompted.
+4. Enter the text or URL when prompted.

-Provide a filename to save the QR code image.
+5. Provide a filename to save the QR code image.